 - Since July 2000, Regulations on Waste Recycling have imposed take-back and reporting obligations on producers of lead-acid, industrial nickel cadmium and rechargeable batteries only.
 An amendment of October 2012 transposed the producer responsibility provisions of Directive 2006/66/EC.
 The transposition notably distinguishes between compliance options and requirements for separately sold batteries and batteries integrated into EEE. - Since 1999, Rebatt AS has been the only collective organisation for separately sold portable batteries.
 It shares its management with and operates collection under the name of Batteriretur, which has been the organisation for automotive lead-acid batteries since 1993.
-Producers of batteries integrated into EEE comply through one of five competing WEEE organisations. - The collection rate up to the end of 2012 is subject to uncertainties about POM volumes.
-We estimate that Rebatt/Batteriretur's collection rate of separately sold portable batteries increased to around 41% in 2013, up from 26% in 2011.
-Taking into account batteries in EEE, our estimate for the overall portable battery collection rate is 26% in 2012 and 29% in 2013 (revised downwards from last version of this report). - Tighter enforcement of the retailers' take-back obligations could help to increase the density of collection points at retailers which we assume remains quite low.
+Producers of batteries integrated into EEE comply through one of five competing WEEE organisations. - As regards POM and collection of separately sold batteries, Batteriretur's collection data show a collection rate of 26% in 2011, 38% in 2012 and 39% in 2013 and 2014, as POM increased at about the same rate as collection volumes in these years.
+The collection rate is subject to significant uncertainties about batteries in EEE.
+We estimate for the overall portable battery collection rate wass 26% in 2012, increasing to 30% in 2014.
+However, these rates may not include a substantial amount of batteries removed from WEEE during treatment. - Tighter enforcement of the retailers' take-back obligations could help to increase the density of collection points at retailers which we assume remains quite low.
 Waste reporting could be improved by obligating treatment facilities to report batteries received to authorities.